Liver function tests: Coagulation test

 The liver is responsible for the production of the vast majority of coagulation factors.
 In patients with liver disease, international normalized ratio (INR) can be used as a marker of liver synthetic function as it includes factor VII, which has the shortest half life (2–6 hours) of all coagulation factors measured in INR.
 An elevated INR in patients with liver disease, however, does not necessarily mean the patient has a tendency to bleed, as it only measures procoagulants and not anticoagulants.
 In liver disease the synthesis of both are decreased and some patients are even found to be hypercoagulable (increased tendency to clot) despite an elevated INR.
 In liver patients, coagulation is better determined by more modern tests such as thromboelastogram (TEG) or thomboelastrometry (ROTEM).

 Prothrombin time (PT) and its derived measures of prothrombin ratio (PR) and INR are measures of the extrinsic pathway of coagulation.
 This test is also called "ProTime INR" and "INR PT".
 They are used to determine the clotting tendency of blood, in the measure of warfarin dosage, liver damage, and vitamin K status.

 Serum glucose

 The serum glucose test, abbreviated as "BG" or "Glu", measures the liver's ability to produce glucose (gluconeogenesis); it is usually the last function to be lost in the setting of fulminant liver failure.

 Lactate dehydrogenase

 Lactate dehydrogenase (LDH) is found in many body tissues, including the liver.
 Elevated levels of LDH may indicate liver damage.
 LDH isotype-1 (or cardiac) is used for estimating damage to cardiac tissue, although troponin and creatine kinase tests are preferred.

-Cholesterol

-Urea

-Elevated urea may indicate acute or chronic kidney disease, urinary tract obstruction, congestive heart failure, recent myocardial Infarction or gastrointestinal bleeding.